sovteam/wallet/README.md

 # wallet
 A simple Stellar Lumens wallet.
+This will give us knowledge to incorporate crypto payments into Sov.